brand icon Jan21

 Pre-measured capsules

-The chemistry is so important that the EPA requires Force of Nature to pre-measure.
+The chemistry is so vital that the EPA requires Force of Nature to pre-measure.
 The pH has to be exact, so that you get the right amount of hypochlorous acid.
 The wrong pH can result in bleach which doesn’t meet EPA-required anti-microbial standards.
 It can also result in a shorter shelf life, and two weeks is already short.

-The science is actually super interesting, and this video does a great job explaining things like electrolyzed water that I don’t understand quite as well.
+The science is super interesting, and this video does a great job explaining things like electrolyzed water that I don’t understand quite as well.

 How to Use Force Of Nature